-In August of 2004, the company filed with the Securities and Exchange Commission a shelf registration statement under which the company from time to time may offer and sell any combination of preferred stock, common stock, depositary shares, warrants and guarantees up to a total amount of \$400 million, and under which Plum Creek Timberlands, L.P., the company's wholly owned operating partnership, may from time to time offer and sell debt securities of up to an additional total amount of \$400 million.
-As of March 31, 2005, the entire amounts for issuance of equity and debt securities remained available under the shelf registration statement.
+Under the company's shelf registration statement filed with the Securities and Exchange Commission in 2004, the company from time to time may offer and sell any combination of preferred stock, common stock, depositary shares, warrants and guarantees up to a total amount of \$400 million, and Plum Creek Timberlands, L.P., the company's wholly owned operating partnership, may from time to time offer and sell debt securities of up to an additional total amount of \$400 million.
+As of June 30, 2005, the entire amounts for issuance of equity and debt securities remained available under the shelf registration statement.